 Q+A: Dale Kaplan

-"They call me the Queen of 68 Jay," says Brooklyn native Dale Kaplan as she excitingly laid out all of her textiles.
-Dale has been running Dale Kaplan Designs in the DUMBO building since 1994 and has definitely left a mark on the now tech filled office building.
-The textile designer has gained great exposure over the years for her method of design and ability to transform clothing, bedding and accessories.
-DUMBO BID intern Shaunte Snipes sat down with Dale Kaplan to learn more about her unique techniques and plans for the future.
+"They call me the Queen of 68 Jay," says Brooklyn native Dale Kaplan as she excitedly lays out all of her textiles.
+Dale has been running Dale Kaplan Designs in from the DUMBO building since 1994 and has definitely left a mark on the now tech-filled office building.
+The textile designer has gained great exposure over the years for her method of design and ability to transform clothing, bedding, and accessories.
+We sat down with Dale Kaplan to learn more about her unique techniques and plans for the future.